cha-yh/Nextwind/module/README.md

 Motivated by [iPhone 12 pro page](https://www.apple.com/iphone-12-pro/?afid=p238%7Cs3as1Krbs-dc_mtid_209254jz40384_pcrid_472722877628_pgrid_119804248508_&cid=wwa-kr-kwgo-iphone-Brand-Announce-General-)

 ## Core
-`ContentsWrapper` makes your component be able to measure scroll progress in section by `useScrollProgress`.
+`ContentsWrapper` makes your component be able to measure scroll progress in the section by `useScrollProgress`.
 It calculates scroll progress that how deep your component is in section.
 You can make framed-animation by the progress.
-And also you can control progress range for animation by `getWeightByProgress`.
+And also you can control the progress range for animation by `getWeightByProgress`.

 ## How it works
 * Detect the viewport is in a section.
-* Measure the progress of scroll in a section with threshold value.
+* Measure the progress of scroll in a section with a threshold value.
-* Make a interaction in the progress range you want.
+* Make an interaction in the progress range you want.

 <br>